AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_android.md

 ### Icons settings

-Browse to select your game icon in PNG format.
+Browse to select your app icon in PNG format.
 It can be any size, but we recommend a maximum of 512x512 pixels.
 If you leave this empty, the **Deployer** uses a default Autodesk icon.

 ### Keystore Signing settings